-- Are explicit instructions provided on where and how to request and access materials not included in the compendium?
-If they cannot be made publicly available due to licensing or sensitive data restrictions, is this detail included? - For research that involves secondary analysis of extant data or uses existing code, are original sources cited with a persistent identifier or stable URL that resolves to the specific data files used in the analysis?
+- Are explicit instructions provided on where and how to request and access materials not included in the compendium because they cannot be made publicly available due to licensing or sensitive data restrictions or for any other reason? - For research that involves secondary analysis of extant data or uses existing code, are original sources cited with a persistent identifier or stable URL that resolves to the specific data files used in the analysis?